Click the image for more info on the Sunnyside Rural Trust Trail.

 We grow drought tolerant plants

-It’s a year since 7000 of our perennial plants were used in Tom Stuart-Smiths Iconic Horticultural Hero Garden at the RHS Hampton Court Garden festival.
-All the plants were drought tolerant with a focus on pollinator friendly varieties and many are still on our stock list.
+7000 of our perennial plants were used in Tom Stuart-Smiths Iconic Horticultural Hero Garden at the RHS Hampton Court Garden festival in 2021.
+All the plants were drought tolerant with a focus on pollinator friendly varieties and many are still on our stock list and have now been transplanted to RHS Wisley.
 Climate-resilient and adapted to hot and fairly dry conditions, a lot of the plants we grow are suited to this type of environment, that has become increasingly commonplace each year.

 Growing perennial plants helps provide a sustainable source of income for our charity and it offers vital training and employment opportunities for some of most vulnerable young people and adults, with the additional therapeutic benefit of horticulture.